 It's important that we keep track of all of the Theatre Uncuts happening across the world so we ask that you put the name of either your company, your venue or your city before any Theatre Uncut event you present so we can keep the different groups performing the project clear. eg. Bristol: Theatre Uncut

 Can I make any cuts to the plays?

 No. These are the final drafts.
 It is Theatre Uncut after all.
 A lot of time and energy has gone into the creation of these plays so please leave them as they are in respect of the writers.

 Do I have to include all of the plays in my event?

 No. You are the curator, you can do just one, or the whole lot.
-You could focus on austerity, just look at the British plays, or programme an event of the international writers.
 It's up to you.

 What happens if we make a profit?

 It has been known to happen.
-We ask that all profit goes to our chosen charity this year Amnesty International
+We ask that all profit goes to our chosen charity Amnesty International

 How do I contact other groups involved?